Tourists in Verona face £400 fines for sticking love notes beneath Juliet's balcony

 Verona is clamping down on star-crossed tourists who visit Juliet's balcony and leave love notes in the courtyard by handing out fines of up to 500 euros to anyone caught sticking chewing gum and Post-it notes on the walls.

-reports that the romantic World Heritage-listed city's most popular attraction has been defaced as a result of tattered scraps of paper and hardened blobs of gum causing the unsightly mess.
+The Daily Telegraph reports that the romantic World Heritage-listed city's most popular attraction has been defaced as a result of tattered scraps of paper and hardened blobs of gum causing the unsightly mess.

 The new decree, being drawn up by Verona city council, will prohibit chewing gum and adhesive Post-it notes from being stuck on the walls.
 The consumption of food and drink in the courtyard of the famous house will also be banned.